When your child is a witness

 - Try to maintain normal routines and activities.

 - Counselling can be arranged if your child needs it.
-It can take time and perseverance to find a counsellor a child feels comfortable with.
-It can also take time to see any benefits from counselling.
-This is normal, but if you have any concerns, discuss them with the counsellor.
+It's important to know that it can take time and perseverance to find a counsellor a child feels comfortable with.
+Even when a child is comfortable, it can take time to see any benefits from counselling.
+If you have any concerns, discuss them with the counsellor.

 - Sometimes children will need a break from counselling.
 Again, this is perfectly normal.
 Remember, the child can always reconnect with their counsellor before the prosecution begins.